nastevens/rust_sm_benchmarks/README.md

   - Requires extra "dispatch" step for each event type
   - Extra states must be added to module-wide enum
   - Return types from handler functions must be wrapped with enum type

+## Static references to states

+Models all states as unit structs and switches based on static references to those structs.
+All state variables must be kept external and passed to each function.

+Pros:
+  - Low boilerplate
+  - Open to addition of new states

+Cons:
+  - All state variables must be kept external to state objects

 # License